doctorfree/nvim-lazyman/README.md

 on these platforms please
 [open an issue](https://github.com/doctorfree/nvim-lazyman/issues).

+### Semantic token highlighting for types containing hyphens

+Neovim 0.9 introduced semantic token highlighting but placed some restrictions on the format of semantic tokens.
+For example, if a filetype contains a hyphen then language servers may return semantic tokens that contain a hyphen and this will generate an error.
+This issue may cause some configurations to hang or display errors.

+### LaTeX configuration hangs on macOS

+The `nvim-LaTeX` configuration is hanging on my Mac.
+It appears to work fine on Linux platforms.
+This is currently under investigation.

 ## Troubleshooting

 The most frequent type of issue encountered using `lazyman` to install and